tratteria/tratteria/README.md

 ## Deployment
 ### Configuration
-Tratteria is configured using a YAML file and supports customization through environmental variables and JSON path expressions.
+Tratteria is configured using a YAML file named `config.yaml`, which should be located in the `/app/config/` directory.
+This configuration file supports customization through environmental variables and JSON path expressions.
 Below is an example of the application's configuration:

 ```yaml
 issuer: https://example.org/tts